gasolin/truffle-react-redux/README.md

 The `truffle-react-redux` provide the template(box) for your next dapp with React and Redux.
 The template separate the concern of `contracts` and `web` frontend as sub projects and include glue scripts to bridge the both sides.

-The `contracts/` sub project contain normal contracts and was bootstrapped with [truffle init](http://truffleframework.com/docs/getting_started/project) command.

-The `web/` sub project have pre-configured React and Redux basic settings and was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-The template provide top level scripts so you can compile and deploy contracts via `npm run compile`, `npm run migrate` commands, or run the app in the development mode via `npm start` command without enter the sub project folder.

-The glue scripts also help manage `contracts` and  `web` sub projects by install dependency modules and copy compiled JSON into `web/src/lib` for accessing contracts.

 ## Installation

 1. Install `Truffle` and `Lerna` globally.